Gerrhonotus infernalis: Habitat

 G. infernalis is often found on rocky hillsides, where it hides among the stones or in limestone crevices.
+Though uncommonly seen in its most suitable habitats, Gerrhonotus liocephalus has a range from the Edwards Plateau of Central Texas, south throughout low-mid elevations in eastern Mexico.

 Diet

 The primary diet of G. infernalis is insects and other invertebrates, but it may sometimes prey on nestling birds or rodents.

 Reproduction

 Breeding occurs year-round; sometimes, multiple clutches of eggs are laid per year.
 Females will often stay near the nesting site to protect it, but no parental care occurs once the young alligator lizards hatch.
 The young generally have more striking markings, and are only about 3–4 in long (including tail).